Bowden Francis: Toronto Blue Jays

 Entering the 2024 season, the Blue Jays announced that Francis would be part of their season–opening rotation.
 On August 24, 2024, Francis threw 8 no-hit innings against the Los Angeles Angels before Taylor Ward hit a leadoff home run in the top of the ninth to break it up.
-This was the first time a Blue Jay threw 8 no-hit innings since Brandon Morrow went 8 2/3 versus the Tampa Bay Rays in 2010 and would have been the second no-hitter in Blue Jays history following Dave Stieb in 1990 vs the Cleveland Indians.
-After following this performance with 7 innings of 1 hit ball against the Boston Red Sox on August 29, Francis was named the American League Pitcher of the Month, becoming the second Jays pitcher to win the award in 2024 after Jose Berrios.
+This was the first time a Blue Jay threw 8 no-hit innings since Brandon Morrow went 8 2/3 against the Tampa Bay Rays in 2010 and would have been the second no-hitter in Blue Jays history following Dave Stieb in 1990 against the Cleveland Indians.
+After following this performance with seven innings of one-hit ball against the Boston Red Sox on August 29, Francis was named the American League Pitcher of the Month, becoming the second Jays pitcher to win the award in 2024 after Jose Berrios.
 On September 11, Francis again threw 8 no-hit innings at home, this time against the New York Mets, only for Francisco Lindor to hit a game-tying leadoff home run, and the Mets to win 6–2.
 Francis became the second pitcher in Blue Jays history to have multiple no-hit bids of 8 innings, following Stieb, and the first pitcher in the Expansion Era (since 1961) to have multiple no-hit bids of 8 innings within his first 11 career starts.
 He also became the first pitcher to lose multiple no-hit bids in the 9th inning in a season since Nolan Ryan in 1989.

 Francis made 14 starts for Toronto to begin the 2025 season, struggling to a 2-8 record and 6.05 ERA with 54 strikeouts over 64 innings of work.
 On June 17, 2025, Francis was placed on the injured list due to a right shoulder impingement; he was transferred to the 60-day injured list on July 28.

+On February 10, 2026, it was announced that Francis would require Tommy John surgery, ending his season prematurely.